inventmarine/open-tds-meter-esphome/README.md

 The TDS sensor requires calibration for accurate readings.
 The system supports calibration using a reference TDS solution.

 #### What You'll Need
-- A calibration solution with known TDS value (e.g., 1413 ppm standard solution)
+- A calibration solution with known TDS value (e.g 90 ppm standard solution)
 - Clean the sensor probe before calibration
 - Allow the sensor to stabilize in the solution for 2-3 minutes